mjaschen/brouter-routingdata-builder/README.md

 For smaller regions and/or testing purposes, a smaller extract of the planet can be used, e.g. for Europe, a single country or an even smaller region.
 Geofabrik offers [extracts for all regions and countries](https://download.geofabrik.de/index.html).
 Download a file in **.osm.pbf** format.

+Another option for getting custom planet files, especially for very small extracts (town and city level, smaller regions) is the [BBBike Extract Service](https://extract.bbbike.org/).
+Choose *Protocolbuffer (PBF)* as format here.

-Store the planet file into a directory on the host system.
+Store the downloaded planet file into a directory on the host system.

 ## Downloading SRTM Elevation Data